What Does Sample Stand For First Aid

 1. Signs and Symptoms (S)

-This is arguably the most crucial aspect of the SAMPLE assessment.
+We're talking about arguably the most crucial aspect of the SAMPLE assessment.
 Signs are objective observations made by the first aider – what you see and observe.
 Symptoms, on the other hand, are subjective experiences reported by the casualty – what they feel.

 Examples of Signs: